Defensible Deletion: When Is It OK to Delete Data Under a Data Deletion Policy?

 Twenty years ago, the average corporate General Counsel's (GC) primary data strategy was to delete all data that was not absolutely necessary to meet regulatory compliance requirements or currently being used in litigation.
 Ten years ago, that data deletion strategy had completely reversed to where most GCs were hesitant to delete any data at all.
 I believe this 180-degree change was due to the 2006 amended Federal Rules of Civil Procedure (FRCP) publication.
 Specifically, Rule 37(e) of the 2005 FRCP stated:

 If electronically stored information that should have been preserved in the anticipation or conduct of litigation is lost because a party failed to take reasonable steps to protect it, and it cannot be restored or replaced through additional discovery, the court has several remedies, including the issuance of an adverse inference instruction.
 The adverse inference instruction instructs the jury that they can presume that the evidence (data) is unfavorable to the party's case.
-[In many, but not all lawsuits, an adverse inference instruction generally ends the case in favor of the opposing party.]
+In many—though not all—lawsuits, an adverse inference instruction often results in a judgment favoring the opposing party.

 Because of the 2005 version of 37(e), many GCs changed their minds.
 They became much more conservative on data deletion mainly because they didn't want to take the chance of getting caught up in spoliation (destruction of evidence) allegations.
 There are numerous cases where companies did not anticipate future litigation correctly, and data was inadvertently destroyed, causing the issuance of fines and loss of the case.